salesforce/eslint-plugin-lwc/docs/rules/no-async-operation.md

 # Restrict usage of async operations (no-async-operation)

-In most of the cases, asynchronous operations are not necessary.
-They're often misused and demonstrate a misunderstanding of the component life-cycle.
-They also make it harder to track page performance.
+Asynchronous operations make it difficult to track page performance.
+In most cases, you can use a lifecycle hook instead.

 ## Rule details